kineticstoolkit/kineticstoolkit_doc/src/python_dicts_creating_accessing_exercise3.md

 Someone pushes a carriage using a dynamometer as picture in {numref}`fig_carriage_dynamometer`.
 The push force and position are measured in newtons and metres every tenth of a second, during five seconds.

-We have these two lists where data have been acquired at 10 Hz:

 ```{code-cell}
 push_force = [
     91.19, 99.22, 93.11, 91.76, 94.93, 96.54, 92.27, 96.01, 92.48,